Two machines face off which is the best for you?

 It’s hard to determine which the best Silhouette is.
 It all comes down to you my dear reader.
 What’s your budget and what tasks do you need it for.
 Silhouette Portrait is an entry machine which is light and cheap and it can handle only paper and vinyl.
 Silhouette Cameo 3 has the widest use.
 They proclaimed it can work with 100+ materials.
 Which I doubt.
 If that would be so they wouldn’t have released the Silhouette Curio.
 This is the most rounded machine if you like to experiment with different materials and crafts.
 Lastly, there’s the Silhouette Curio.
 This machine can’t cut paper and vinyl.
 On the other hand it can do embossing, etching stippling.
 Though Cameo and Curio use the same cutting power.

-Is Silhouette coming out with a new machine?
+Is Silhouette coming out with a new cutting machine?

 Yes Silhouette announced Silhouette Cameo 4 to be released in September 2019.
 The new Cameo is released now.
 If you want to read it, you can check out the Silhouette Cameo 4 review page.
 It promises to be a beast.
 It will shake up the industry.
 As soon as its out I will do machine comparisons of the new vinyl cutting machines.

 How big can the Silhouette Portrait 2 cut?

-Silhouette Portrait standard cutting size is 8×12 inches but it can be increased to 10 feet if you have roller.
+Silhouette Portrait 2 standard cutting size (cutting area) is 8 inches x 12 inches but it can be increased to 10 feet if you have roller.
 Cameo’s cutting area is 8 inches X 10 feet.